rguthrie000/rguthrieTeamProfile/README.md

 HTML 5 webpage file.  <style> tags are used to provide CSS formatting in the HTML file.

-The application was developed using Test-Driven Development (TDD) methodology;
-the full test suite was provided at the outset of code development.
+The application was partially developed using Test-Driven Development (TDD) methodology; a class implementation test suite was provided at the outset of code development.

 # Requirements